 [Quick aside, Nolan Lawson, the person who gave the talk, posted a great follow-up article titled: Progressive enhancement isn’t dead, but it smells funny.
 I suggest you read it.]

-I want to talk about this for a bit; but before I do, I want to define two terms that will play important roles in this article.
+I want to talk about this for a bit; but before I do, I want to level set a bit with the two following terms, “Accessibility” and “Universal Design”.

-Accessibility means everyone (but specifically people with disabilities) has access, the ability to use, and are not barred from the benefit of products, services or information because of special needs or disabilities.
-On the flip-side, accessibility does not mean that everyone has identical access.
+Accessibility means people have access to, the ability to use, and are not barred from the benefit of products, services or information because of special needs or disabilities.
+Note: accessibility does not mean that everyone has identical access.
 That’s not actually possible.
 However, it does mean that while access may not be identical – the end goal must be as equal as it possibly can be.

 An accessible interface can be interacted with and its content can be consumed in a variety of ways.
 Whether that be via keyboard instead of a mouse, via screen readers and audio descriptions of what would otherwise be primarily visual content, or transcripts of audio and video.
 Regardless of the means, an accessible interface ensures that all users get the same information and can perform tasks that lead to the same outcome (e.g., mouse click or hitting Enter both activate links).